 During his formation years he wrote a blog entitled “Kicking and Screaming” for BustedHalo.com, the Paulist online magazine for spiritual seekers.
 After serving as a deacon at Holy Trinity Parish in Georgetown, Washington, DC, he was sent to St. Peter’s Church in Toronto where he first served as Associate Pastor and then the Parish Administrator.
 Fr.
 Tom is currently completing work on a documentary about Isaac Hecker, the founder of the Paulist Fathers, featuring the voices of Martin Sheen, Bob Gunton, and Matt McCoy as well as interviews with Cardinal Timothy Dolan, Kathleen Sprows Cummings, and Father Tom Rosica.

 In addition to his work at Paulist Productions, Fr.
-Tom is also serving as the Associate Pastor of St. Paul the Apostle Catholic Church in Los Angeles, California.
+Tom is serves at St. Paul the Apostle Catholic Church and Transfiguration Catholic Church in Los Angeles, California.

 A graduate of Texas Tech University in Lubbock, Texas, David and his wife sold their house and moved to Los Angeles in 2006 to work with and among those that create the entertainment the world consumes.
 Eschewing film school, David pursued a masters degree in theology and the arts from Fuller Theological Seminary in order to form the theological foundations from which his creative projects would take root.

 As the former director of Fuller’s Lowell W. Berry Center for Lifelong Learning, David pivoted from creative projects in higher education to entertainment, and is thrilled to be a part of Paulist’s long history of high-quality and thought-provoking faith-based content.